vercre/vc/docs/src/architecture/index.md

 # Architecture

-At its most simple, Vercre is a set of three top-level libraries  that allow developers to build applications that can issue, present, and verify credentials.
-All underpinned by OpenID for Verifiable Credential specifications.
+At its most simple, Vercre is a set of three top-level libraries that support developers in building Verifiable Credential-based applications.
+That is, applications that can issue, present, and verify credentials — all underpinned by OpenID for Verifiable Credential specifications.

 Implementers choose their own HTTP server(s) and implement the provider traits for each library used.